jcvignoli/lumiere-movies/README.txt

 == Description ==

+Important!
+Due to compatibility reasons with Gutenberg, as of version 3.1 the way to call links for internal popupups has changed from '<!--imdb--><!--/imdb-->' to '<span class="lumiere_link_maker"></span>'.
+Compatibility with the previous call currently maintained.

 Visit the [Official website](https://www.jcvignoli.com/blog/en/lumiere-movies-wordpress-plugin "Official website").

 "Lumière!
 Movies" is the continuation of [IMDb Link Transformer plugin](https://wordpress.org/plugins/imdb-link-transformer/ "IMDb Link Transformer") with more that 20'000 downloads.